 Compress video for Instagram

-Format your video for Instagram Reels (vertical 9:16, ≤ 90 s) or Feed (square 1:1, ≤ 60 s) at 1080p - in your browser, no upload to us.
+Format your video for Instagram Reels (vertical 9:16, ≤ 90 s) or Feed (square 1:1, ≤ 60 s) at 1080p - in your browser; the encoder never uploads.

 - Free to use